Where to Stay in Amsterdam: Complete Guide for First Timers

 Conscious Hotel Museum Square: An Eco-Friendly Hotel Right on the Square

 Conscious Hotels is a chain in Amsterdam, and they have a few locations around the city (including one in Westerpark, which I walked by and stepped into to check it out).
-Their whole brand is about making eco-friendly changes to the way traditional hotels are operated (like swapping in water-saving shower heads and LED lights) for a more sustainable hotel.

 The Conscious Hotel near Museumplein is less than a block from the south end of the square, which is a great location.

 Everything I’ve said so far might make you think that the price is going to be astronomical here, but we would put this hotel firmly in the “mid-range” category.
-Nothing about the experience is going to blow your socks off, but it is going to have you feeling like you got a great value.

 Rooms are fairly simple and minimalist, with a pretty standard selection of room types, from doubles to their “WOW” rooms, which come with a little more living space and a private terrace.